 Developed in 1960 by AAS’s founding president, Dr. Edwin Shneidman, as well as Robert Littman, MD, and Norman Farborow, PhD, and refined over the years since, the psychological autopsy has become a best practice postmortem procedure to reconstruct the proximate and distal causes of an individual’s death by suicide or to ascertain the most likely manner of death where that manner of death is equivocal and left undetermined by a medical examiner or coroner.
 The psychological autopsy, furthermore, helps promote understandings to the often-asked “why?” question raised by survivors regarding the suicide of their loved one, is used in case-control research studies to better ascertain risk factors for suicide, and helps to answer questions of causation in both individual cases (e.g. where negligence may be alleged) or suicide and interconnections between cases (as in clusters of suicides), hence lessons learned to inform prevention efforts.

-The course is now offered virtually!
-Please visit this page for updates on future virtual trainings.
-You may also email email@example.com to be placed on the contact list to receive information when the next virtual training is scheduled.
+You may email email@example.com to be placed on the contact list to receive information when the next virtual training is scheduled.

 Certification Training Course:

 Training program in the psychological autopsy leading to certification as a Certified Psychological Autopsy Investigator

 Upon completion of this training, participants will be able to:

 - Discuss the history and purposes of the psychological autopsy as a postmortem investigatory tool.

 - Identify the procedures used in the conduct of a psychological autopsy investigation.

 - Utilize the psychological autopsy interview protocol and associated procedures to conduct a psychological autopsy interview.